itz0day/VeboraGNU-Linux/README.md

 ---

 ## 🛠 Project Overview
 **vpm** is the custom-built, source-first package manager for **🐍 Vebora GNU/Linux**.
-Unlike conventional binary-based package managers, Rose is designed to automate the LFS (Linux From Scratch) build process, ensuring every binary is compiled with hardened flags, stripped of bloat, and optimized for security.
+Unlike conventional binary-based package managers, vpm is designed to automate the LFS (Linux From Scratch) build process, ensuring every binary is compiled with hardened flags, stripped of bloat, and optimized for security.

 ## 🚀 Key Features
 * **Source-First Compilation:** Compiles packages from source with security-hardened flags.